reihunter360/project-valkyria-irc/trunk/documentation/README.txt

 Caught a major bug with the passwords which made changing your password from the default impossible.

 Raiden of Esper.net
 He helped test the bot and found a bot-breaking bug in which certain encoded passwords wouldn't work with the !id and !quick id commands.
+Also, several accessories and skills were ideas of his.

 Sealdrenxia of Twitter
 Discovered a huge bug with !new char that let players use the command over and over to get free orbs.

+Rei_Hunter of Esper.net
+Helped give me a ton of ideas for the bot (including, but not limited to, moving cooldown timers to the skills.db, monsters being able to absorb elements for healing, AOE healing, and the ability for monsters to ignore darkness/rage mode).

+Trunks on Esper.net
+Since he was translating the bot into German, it sparked the idea of the translation.dat file to try and make the bot a little more friendly for translation.

  _______________________________________________________________________
 /                                                                       \